Cuisine of New Jersey: South Jersey

-Diner food
+Diners

 New Jersey is renowned for its multitude of diners, which number over 500, more than any other state.
 Many are open 24 hours a day.
 A large number of diners are owned or were founded by Greeks and offer Greek dishes like gyros in addition to standard diner fare.
 Typical cuisine includes staple American foods such as hamburgers, club sandwiches, meatloaf, and other simple fare.
 There is often an emphasis on breakfast foods such as eggs (including omelettes), waffles, pancakes, and French toast, and most diners serve breakfast all day.
 Many diners in the state carry a full drink menu, including mixed drinks.
 Many also serve hand-blended milkshakes.
 The food is usually quite inexpensive, with a decent meal (sandwich, side dish, drink) often available for less than ten dollars.
 Many establishments have transparent display cases in or behind the counter for desserts, typically including a variety of pies and cheesecakes.

 Specialties specific to New Jersey diners include the previously mentioned pork roll, egg, and cheese sandwich, as well as disco fries, a food similar to the Quebec dish of poutine.
 They consist of french fries, usually slightly overcooked, and covered with brown gravy and melted mozzarella cheese.